arcalot/go.arcalot.io/README.md

-# Go redirector for Arcaflow
+# Go redirector for Arcalot

-This repository hosts the `go.flow.arcalot.io` redirector, which handles the Golang package paths.
+This repository hosts the `go.arcalot.io` redirector, which handles the Golang package paths.
 To create a new package, simply amend the [packages.json](packages.json) file.

 ## Developing the redirector